 In 2017, Dominique Ansel Bakery in New York City’s SoHo neighborhood brought back its popular Pie Night events throughout the month of September.
 Every Wednesday and Thursday of the month, guests enjoyed unlimited slices of nine different pie variations in both sweet and savory flavors, at a price of $50 per person.

 Pie Nights at Dominique Ansel Bakery feature flavors of pie such as salted-caramel apple, key lime coconut meringue, flambéed banana cream, blackberry and gin with roasted hazelnut crumble, strawberry rhubarb, and heirloom tomato with fresh ricotta.

 Additionally, the pie is served with ice cream to make the dishes à la mode and mulled wine is topped off throughout the night.
 The bakery hosted three sessions per night.

 Elsewhere, regions of the country where berries are especially popular are ripe for celebrating fruit pies during the fall.

-In Oregon, the 2nd Annual Central County Pie Night will take place on October 14 at the newly renovated Pacific Restaurant in downtown Tillamook.
-The event, which costs $10 a person, marks a celebration of fruit pies, custard pies, savory/no sugar pies, vegan pies, and gluten-free pies.
+In Oregon, the 2nd Annual Central County Pie Night took place on October 14 at the newly renovated Pacific Restaurant in downtown Tillamook.
+The event, which costs $10 a person, marked a celebration of fruit pies, custard pies, savory/no sugar pies, vegan pies, and gluten-free pies.